• Skip to secondary menu

 Cons

-The Indesit is the absolute perfect combination of price and quality, with a 10 years part guarantee and ample space inside even for a family this is the best value fridge you can get.
+The Indesit is the absolutely perfect combination of price and quality, with a 10-year part guarantee and ample space inside even for a family this is the best value fridge you can get.
+Its price varies from just under £300 to a bit over, depending on the season and promotions in place.

-It’s cheap to run at an estimated 255 kWh a year, which isn’t the cheapest on the list but it’s the closest, and the only model cheaper to run is the Curry’s essentials below which is smaller too, so there’s a trade-off to be made.
+It’s cheap to run at an estimated 255 kWh a year, which isn’t the cheapest on the list but it’s the closest, and the only model cheaper to run is Curry’s Essentials below which is smaller too, so there’s a trade-off to be made.

 You’ve also got 3 shelves in the fridge, two salad cripsers, and 3 compartments in the door which you can adjust to your own needs.
-And the freezer has 4 drawers in, ample space for everything you could need.
+And the freezer has 4 drawers, ample space for everything you could need.

-Having looked at a lot of these I can tell you more drawers is much easier to manage what’s in your freezer, easier to see what you have and easier to fill more efficiently so you’re not having to wrestle everything out of them.
+Having looked at a lot of these I can tell you more drawers are much easier to manage what’s in your freezer, easier to see what you have, and easier to fill more efficiently so you’re not having to wrestle everything out of them.

 Apart from that you’ve got a reversible door so you can have it just as you need it in your kitchen and the fridge has anti-bacterial liners to keep your food fresh.
 Everything you could possibly want in a budget fridge freezer, all the quality of a much more expensive fridge freezer.